WaveBleak/GemsPlugin/README.md

 ## The Gems
-Currently there's 4 gems, each with it's own usecase
+Currently there's 4 gems, each with it's own usecase, to give yourself a gem just use the `/givegem` command and follow the instructions!
 ### Puff Gem
 The Puff Gem lets you get boosted into the sky to disengage combat or just for quick movement
 ### Shadow Gem